ojasarora77/encode-london2025/README.md

 # CompassDAO: ERC-8004 Agent Semantic Search Engine
 Utize vectorised embeddings to simplify discovery of useful ERC-8004 Agents <br>
-Plan to implement an agent feedback system inspired by the optimistic DAO staking system used by Polymarket, to further refine search results (roadmap)
+ERC-8004 integrated agent feedback verification system using optimistic DAO staking & contesting system to further refine search results and ensure agents are trustworthy

 ## Architecture
 ### Search embedding creation
 Making new agents searcheable
+- **CloudFlare worker** creates vectorised embeddings of the agent card using **Venice AI** [imlemented]
+- Worker indexes vectorised embeddings of the agent card in a **Pinecone vector database** [implemented]
+- Worker extracts agent card from the URL in the registration file at the ```TokenURI``` [in progress]
 - **The Graph** subgraph listens for ```event Registered``` from the **ERC-8004** contract deployed on **Arbitrum** (currently using test deployment on **Arbitrum sepolia**) [roadmap]
 - Scheduled **CloudFlare worker** intermittently fetches newly registered agents from the subgraph GraphQL endpoint [roadmap]
-- Worker extracts agent card from the URL in the registration file at the ```TokenURI``` [in progress]
-- Worker creates vectorised embeddings of the agent card using **Venice AI** [imlemented]
-- Worker indexes vectorised embeddings of the agent card in a **Pinecone vector database** [implemented]

 ### Search service
 A2A search API functionality